Micronesia: Marshall Islands

 An illustration of the Cross Spikes Club of the US Navy on Bikini Atoll, one of several Marshall Islands used for atomic bomb tests.

 Kili Island is one of the smallest islands in the Marshall Islands.

 Nauru

-Nauru is an oval-shaped island country in the southwestern Pacific Ocean, 42 km south of the Equator, listed as the world's smallest republic, covering just 21 km2.
+Nauru, officially the Republic of Naoero, is an oval-shaped island country in the southwestern Pacific Ocean, 42 km south of the Equator, listed as the world's smallest republic, covering just 21 km2.
 With residents, it is the third least-populated country, after Vatican City and Tuvalu.
 The island is surrounded by a coral reef, which is exposed at low tide and dotted with pinnacles.
 The presence of the reef has prevented the establishment of a seaport, although channels in the reef allow small boats access to the island.
 A fertile coastal strip 150 to 300 m wide lies inland from the beach.